franelmarga/franelmarga/README.md

 # Fran's Personal Projects

 Hello, I'm Fran, a student passionate about coding and technology.
 Welcome to my personal projects repository!
-Here, you'll find a collection of projects I've worked on, both for learning and personal interest.
+Here, you'll find a collection of projects I've worked on, for learning and personal interest.

 ## About Me